Aharonov-Casher theorems for Dirac operators on manifolds with boundary and APS boundary condition: Main results

-zero modes of the operator $D_a$ with the APS boundary conditions~\eqref{eq:BC_hole_j} on the inner components and~\eqref{eq:BC_hole_N+1} on the outer component of the boundary.
+zero modes of the operator $D^{\APS}_a$ with the APS boundary conditions~\eqref{eq:BC_hole_j} on the inner components and~\eqref{eq:BC_hole_N+1} on the outer component of the boundary.
 In particular, there are no zero modes in the case $\Phi \in (-\pi, \pi]$.
 If $\Phi > 0$ then all the zero modes have spin up.
-If $\Phi < 0$ then they have spin down.
-As before we denoted by $\floor{y}$ the biggest integer strictly smaller then $y$. \end{theorem}
+If $\Phi < 0$ then they have spin down. \end{theorem}

 \begin{remark} \begin{itemize} \item The particular form of the (non-normalised) zero modes of the Dirac operator in the Aharonov--Casher gauge with the APS boundary condition is also known from the proof.
 Depending on the sign of the total flux $\Phi$, they are purely spin up or purely spin down